leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 cheerpjRunJar("/app/my_application_archive.jar");
 ```

+> [!tip] Storing JAR files
+> The /app/ mount point is the most common location to store the application's JARs but this is not necessarily mandatory.

 ## `/files/` mount point

 The `/files/` mount point corresponds to a virtual read-write, IndexedDB-based filesystem and it is used to store persistent data in the browser client.